kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 Congratulations, you performed your first connection to Kuzzle Server via a Java program.
 You now know how to:

-- Instantiate Kuzzle SDK and connect to Kuzzle Server using a specific protocol (here `websocket`)
+- Instantiate the Kuzzle SDK and connect to a Kuzzle Server using a specific network protocol (here `websocket`)
 - Create an index
 - Create a collection within an existing index